VHAC-code/SpotifyClone/README.md

 # SpotifyClone
 This is spotify clone which is created using html and css.
 <br>
-Using First time git for uploading this project.
+Using First time git for uploading this project Spotify Clone.